kylrth/kylrth.github.io/content/post/québec/index.md

 The Québec government also sponsors free [French courses](https://www.quebec.ca/en/education/learn-french) to help integrate immigrants into Québec society.
 The courses are run by various local non-profits and educational institutions.{{% sidenote %}}They also offer financial assistance under certain conditions (one of which being that you have a social insurance number).
 I took a 12 hour/week course starting in July, and I received offering CA$25 per 3-hour session.{{% /sidenote %}} The courses are in high demand, so you'll have to watch the registration page of the institution in your area to make sure you can get registered.
 Registration usually opens several months in advance of the start date, and fills up within a week or so.

 To be clear, it's not necessary to know French to live in Montréal.{{% sidenote %}}But I think you really do need to learn French [if you want to self-actualize in Montreal](https://youtu.be/Xpbp_Y2qFvg).{{% /sidenote %}} We've been able to function just fine, especially since we live in a neighborhood with a large English-speaking population.
 In our neighborhood, the store clerks speak to you in English first, and switch if responded to in French.
 But this is not the norm in most of Montréal, let alone the rest of Québec.
 And even in our situation, you need to be comfortable with a little bit of confusion when you go out and have to read signs or interact with people.
 Learning French is also essential if you want to be social outside of the immigrant community.
+You can follow my progress learning French [here]({{< relref "learning-french" >}})!

 ## community services